zapier/visual-builder/docs/_docs/faq.md

 If your API calls need more customization, however, or your API response is in a non-JSON format, you will need to write custom JavaScript code to handle your API call and/or response parsing.
 Zapier visual builder includes a _Switch to Code Mode_ toggle on every API request, similar to the one pictured above, that switches that specific API call to code mode.

+> **Remember:** Code Mode is a toggle.
+Code Mode and Form Mode are saved separately; changes to one do not affect the other.
+The settings in the currently visible editor are the ones Zapier uses in your integration.

 The first time you switch to code mode, Zapier copies everything entered in the API request form, including any custom options added, and converts them to JavaScript code.
 It then changes the UI to code mode where you can add code for your API call.

 Do note that changes are not saved automatically.
 Once you have added the code you want, click _Save & Continue_ to add the changes to your integration.